-On March 8, 2023, the Company completed the acquisition of all of the equity interests of Greene's Energy Group, LLC ("Greene's"), including \$1.7 million in cash remaining at Greene's (the "Greene's Acquisition"), pursuant to that certain purchase and sale agreement dated March 8, 2023, between the Company and Greene's Holding Corporation (the "Purchase Agreement").
+On March 8, 2023, the Company completed the acquisition of all of the equity interests of Greene's, including \$1.7 in cash remaining at Greene's, which was subsequently adjusted to \$1.1 due to a \$0.6 working capital adjustment.
+The acquisition was made pursuant to that certain purchase and sale agreement dated March 8, 2023, between the Company and Greene's Holding Corporation (the "Purchase Agreement").
 Greene's is a provider of wellhead protection, flowback and well testing services.
-The total consideration for the Greene's Acquisition under the Purchase Agreement consisted of the issuance of approximately 2.4 million shares of the Company's common stock, par value \$0.01 per share, subject to customary post-closing adjustments, representing 14.7% of the fully diluted common stock of the Company with an implied enterprise value of approximately \$30.3 million based on a 30-day volume weighted average price as of March 7, 2023 less acquired cash.
+The total consideration for the Greene's

+Acquisition under the Purchase Agreement consisted of the issuance of approximately 2.4 million shares of the Company's Common Stock, par value \$0.01 per share, subject to customary post-closing adjustments, representing 14.7% of the fully diluted Common Stock of the Company with an implied enterprise value of approximately \$30.3 based on a 30-day volume weighted average price as of March 7, 2023 less acquired cash.
+As of the date of this filing, the integration is complete.
+See Note 3 - Business Combinations to our audited consolidated financial statements included in Item 8 in this Form 10-K.